-22.3.1 A CTO "cash out" program is available.
-This program provides an employee with the option to "cash out" some or all of their accrued CTO.
+A CTO "cash out" program is available.
+This program provides an employee with the option to "cash out" some or all of his/her accrued CTO.
 The current version of the CTO "cash-out" policy is attached as Exhibit C for reference purposes only.
-For the most up-to-date CTO "cash-out"

-policy, please contact the Human Resources Department.
+For the most up-to-date CTO "cash-out" policy, please contact the Human Resources Department.